-The Kessler Group management team comprises seasoned marketing consultants and financial services professionals with over 200 years of collective experience who are relentless in their pursuit of results and driven to structure win-win programs for Kessler clients and partners.
+The Kessler Group management team comprises seasoned financial services professionals and marketing consultants with over 200 years of collective experience who are relentless in their pursuit of results and driven to structure win-win programs for Kessler clients and partners.

 Founder & Chairman